 When I started out oil painting I was intrigued by the collection of different oil painting mediums on the art store shelves: I had no idea what they were for and, in 2003, there wasn't much literature available online.
 It took a few years before I decided to try some out and even longer for me learn to use them properly.

-For this blog post I wanted to focus on just one type of oil painting medium—specifically, how to use Liquin in your own oil paintings.
+For this blog post I wanted to focus on how to use the most popular medium, i.e. Liquin, in your own oil paintings.
 Nowadays there's tons of information available online, but I think there's always room for a different viewpoint, especially when it comes from first-hand experience.
 In particular I want to help new artists make that first step and prevent some easy-to-make mistakes.

 I originally had a simple article in mind but the more I wrote, the more I realized that everyone reading this might have different levels of experience.
 Since I wanted this article to be understandable by beginners, I'm going to start at the very beginning.